brandontrabucco/spork/README.md

 singular remote --sync python /code/repo/do_my_experiment.py
 ```

 In this example, the sync flag tells singular to copy code from your repository on the local disk to code folder in your remote singularity image.
+This is especially helpful when changes aren't committed.